Kitura/Swift-Kuery-PostgreSQL/README.md

 grade: 99 course: How to build your first computer
 grade: 71 course: How to work at a rock quarry
 ```
+## API Documentation
+For more information visit our [API reference](https://ibm-swift.github.io/SwiftKueryPostgreSQL/index.html).

+## Community

+We love to talk server-side Swift, and Kitura.
+Join our [Slack](http://swift-at-ibm-slack.mybluemix.net/) to meet the team!

 ## License
 This library is licensed under Apache 2.0.
-Full license text is available in [LICENSE](LICENSE.txt).
+Full license text is available in [LICENSE](https://github.com/IBM-Swift/SwiftKueryPostgreSQL/blob/master/LICENSE.txt)